 I've been writing about autism and parenting in this space since 2003.
 Right now, the heavy rotation topics are autism acceptance and undertanding, iPads, and vaccines.
-I also write about those topics as a founding editor at Thinking Person's Guide to Autism (along with co-editors Jennifer Byde Myers, Carol Greenburg, and Emily Willingham) and as a BlogHer contributing editor for parenting kids with disabilities.
+I also write about those topics as a founding editor at Thinking Person's Guide to Autism (along with co-editors Jennifer Byde Myers, and Carol Greenburg) and as a BlogHer contributing editor for parenting kids with disabilities.

 I've interviewed some amazing people: Amy Sequenzia, Colin Meloy, John Elder Robison, Dr. Paul Offit, Brenda Rothman, and heaps of other compelling sorts: autistic individuals, parents, professionals, and more.

 I co-edited and contributed to the Thinking Person's Guide to Autism book, contributed to the My Baby Rides the Short Bus book, and co-edited and contributed to the Can I Sit With You? and Can I Sit With You Too?
 Books.

 I was a speaker and moderator at four BlogHer conferences, as well as at IMFAR, the National Autistic Society, the Morgan Autism Center, and lots of other schools and conferences.
 Please contact me if you'd like me to speak at your school or conference.

 I started this blog in July 2003, initially to process the emotional thunderstorms that followed my son's autism diagnosis, while my husband and I sifted through the various autism therapies, treatments, and cures!! being offered at the time.
 My original blog title was "The Adventures of Leelo the Soon-to-Be-Not Autistic Boy and His Potty-Mouthed Mom," if you can believe it.